withtally/governor-factory/README.md

 ## Factory Contract

 The factory contract is responsible for creating clones of a given implementation contract.
-It extends the `AccessControl`, `Initializable`, and `ReentrancyGuard` contracts from OpenZeppelin.

 The factory contract allows for the storage and update of the implementation address, cloning of the implementation contract using a deterministic address, initialization of the cloned contract with provided data, and prediction of the address of a clone created with a specific implementation and salt.

 ## Usage